 During the dog days of summer, there’s nothing like returning home, cranking the AC, and standing directly in front of the vent for a solid 30 minutes.
-But while it may tempt you to set the thermostat as low as possible during these warmer months, doing so isn’t such a great idea.
-In terms of personal comfort, nothing beats cool air flowing through the entire house.
-But setting the thermostat too low could force your HVAC system to work overtime, which may result in lofty utility bills and, over time, a stressed system.
-Here’s how to set your thermostat during the summer in order to properly balance comfort and affordability.
+But while it may be tempting to set the thermostat as low as possible during these warmer months, doing so isn’t such a great idea: Setting the thermostat too low could force your HVAC system to work overtime, which may result in lofty utility bills and, over time, a stressed system.
+Here’s how to set your thermostat during the summer to properly balance comfort and affordability.

 The Ideal Temperature When Home